Ride with the Elephants in Sri Lanka

 After breakfast, you will check-out of our hotel so that our driver can drive you to the airport according to your flight's departure time.

-You can ride the tour on one of our rental motorcycles (usually Yamaha WR-X, Yamaha WR-R, Honda XR, Honda Baja or Kawasaki D-Tracker).
-For your own safety, you have to wear a helmet, knee and elbow pads, a chest guard, gloves, a motorbike jacket, goggles and motorbike boots while riding.
-If you want to, we can provide you with a rental helmet, knee and elbow pads and a chest guard without additional charges.
+For your own safety, we require you to wear a helmet, knee and elbow pads, a chest guard, gloves, a motorcycle jacket or jersey, goggles and durable motorcycle boots while riding.
+For this purpose, please bring your own protectional gear.
+Upon request, you can rent a helmet, knee and elbow pads and a chest guard from us free of charge.